Walking Pad Maintenance & Repair

 2. Buy it.
 Rare on Amazon, so you'll likely use AliExpress or Ebay. $10-$15, around 2-3 weeks shipping.
 In fact, you might wanna just buy one now, to have for later.

 3. Replace it.
-See the video.
+See my video or the Treadmill Doctor guide.

 4. Re-align the belt, and make sure that front roller is perfect (see above section).